SPECIES

 Nest Sanitation

-Not applicable; young leave nest soon after hatch.
+Not applicable; the young leave the nest soon after hatching.

 Cooperative Breeding